Per tutta la vita

-"Per tutta la vita" is the third single by Italian singer Noemi.
-The song participated in the 60th Sanremo Music Festival, competing in the section "Artisti".
+"Per tutta la vita" is a song recorded by Italian singer Noemi.
+It was released on 17 February 2010 as the lead single from the deluxe edition of the singer's debut studio album Sulla mia pelle.
+The song competed during the 60th Sanremo Music Festival in the section "Artisti".

-It was written by Diego Calvetti and Marco Ciappelli, and produced by Diego Calvetti.
-On 24 May 2010, Noemi received a Wind Music Award for "Per tutta la vita".
+The song was written by Marco Ciappelli and Diego Calvetti, and produced by the lattet.
+On 24 May 2010, Noemi was awarded with a Wind Music Award for the song.
 In March 2010, "Per tutta la vita" was certified Platinum by the Federation of the Italian Music Industry.